top of page

 An overly cosy library - Southey and Brougham are chuckling over tobacco-free cigars

-HB: I consider it the pinnacle of my crusade against that dog Byron - which began when he was but a teenager and which has - impotently - carried on to this day
+HB: I consider it the pinnacle of my crusade against that dog Byron - which began when he was in his minority and has carried on - impotently - to this day

-S: Better to bring the devil down before he pens an epic masterpiece
+S: Better to bring the devil down before he pens an epic masterpiece, eh?

 D appears in a puff of smoke